Skip to content

 Exceptions

-• Threats to employers, employees, property, or when authorities advise against work.
+• Threats to employees, employers, or property, or when authorities advise against work

-• War, civil unrest, strikes, safety threats, or pandemics.
+• War, civil unrest, strikes, or public emergencies

-• Schedule changes mutually agreed upon by employee and employer, confirmed in writing.
+• Schedule changes mutually agreed upon in writing

-• Reduction in hours for documented disciplinary reasons.
+• Reductions in hours due to documented disciplinary action

 Access to hours for existing employees